♦ Preface ♦

 Dividing and conquering humanity’s ancestral way through specialization is socially disconnecting, and yet absolutely essential for organizing labor and managing large settled populations.
 The more sophisticated civilization becomes, the more hierarchical, and that leads to deeper social disconnection.
 This is an excellent and ironic example of how solutions cause their own problems!
 In other words, everything has a price.

 The increasing sophistication of civilization over the millennia also aggravated the cognitive dissonance that arose during the Lower Paleolithic period.
 The socio-economic changes caused by the Iron Age helped bring this dialectic ‘knowledge’ problem to a head.
 Interestingly, both the Bible’s Genesis and the Tao Te Ching speak to this ‘knowledge’ problem.
 Genesis 2:17, But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.
 Similarly, the Tao Te Ching chapter 71 says, Realizing I don’t’ know is better; not knowing this knowing is disease.
+It appears that what the Tao Te Ching calls disease is the same as what Western religions call original sin.

 Also interesting are the different ways each scripture deals with the problem.
 The Bible goes on to suggest we have free will to choose between good and evil.
 Conversely, the Tao Te Ching chapter 2 says, All realizing goodness as goodness, no goodness already, which suggests why chapter 71 advised, “Realizing I don’t’ know is better…”.
 Chapter 38’s Superior virtue never acts and never believes challenges notions of free will too.
 The tipoff here is that without free will, action is divorced from virtue.
 We can’t credit anyone for ‘selfless acts of virtue’, or by inference, blame anyone for ‘selfish acts of evil’.
 This seriously threatens the hierarchical system on which civilizations depend.